bigbio/ibaqpy/README.md

 iBAQ (Intensity-Based Absolute Quantification) determines the abundance of a protein by dividing the total precursor intensities by the number of theoretically observable peptides of the protein [manuscript here](https://pubmed.ncbi.nlm.nih.gov/16219938/). ibaqpy is a Python package that computes iBAQ values starting from a feature parquet from [quantmsio](https://github.com/bigbio/quantms.io) and a [SDRF](https://github.com/bigbio/proteomics-sample-metadata) file.
 In addition, the package computes other ibaq values including rIBAQ, log2, and ppb.

 ibaqpy also allows computing the TPA value (Total Protein Approach).
 TPA is determined by summing peptide intensities of each protein and then dividing by the molecular mass to determine the relative concentration of each protein.
 By using [ProteomicRuler](https://www.sciencedirect.com/science/article/pii/S1535947620337749), it is possible to calculate the protein copy number and absolute concentration.
+The OpenMS tool was used to calculate the theoretical molecular mass of each protein.
+Similar to the calculation of IBAQ, the TPA value of protein-group was the sum of its intensity divided by the sum of the theoretical molecular mass.

 ### Overview of ibaq-base values computation